rochitranjan/Shipment-Entity/README.md

-# Shipment-Entity-Logistics
+# A demo console App for managing Logistics at a small shipping company
 Console App that will retrieve the details of the Shipment Entity based on 4 types of people who handle it namely, Customer, Agent, Carrier and Company.
 Get all the details related to the Shipment Entity as input from the user.

 Input and Output Format: